 T: teething delay

-Short umbilical cord has been variably defined.
-Considering the mean length of the umbilical cord is 50-70 cm 1-2, a short cord in absolute terms is usually taken as one that is under 35-40 cm in length at term 1-2.
+A short umbilical cord has been variably defined.
+Considering the mean length of the umbilical cord is 50-70 cm 1,2, a short cord in absolute terms is usually taken as one that is under 35-40 cm in length at term 1,2.

-Simple hydropic degeneration of the placenta is a form hydropic degeneration of the placenta that can occur in a first trimester pregnancy loss.
-In this situation the serum beta HCG will tends to be low and would show a decline.
+Simple hydropic degeneration of the placenta is a form of hydropic degeneration of the placenta that can occur in a first trimester pregnancy loss.
+In this situation, the serum beta HCG will tend to be low and tend to show a decline with repeat testing.

 Single umbilical artery (SUA) results when there is a congenital absence of either the right or left umbilical artery.
 In the usual situation, there are paired umbilical arteries.
 For unknown reasons, the absence of the left umbilical artery is much more common (~70%).